hilah-ats/ats-kite-status/README.md

 # ats-kite-status
-frontend app for displaying the status of kite applications
+front-end app for displaying the status of kite applications